Navezjt/sd-webui-reactor/README.md

    - `pip install opencv-python==4.7.0.72`
    - `pip install diffusers==0.17.1`
    - `pip install tqdm`
-7. Type `deacticate`, you can close your Terminal or Console and start your sd-webui, Roop should start OK - if not, welcome to Issues section.
+7. Type `deactivate`, you can close your Terminal or Console and start your sd-webui, Roop should start OK - if not, welcome to Issues section.

 **III.
 "TypeError: UpscaleOptions.init() got an unexpected keyword argument 'do_restore_first'"**